-We are not quite sure, for example, where or when he was born.
-The best we can say is that he was born in Texas, probably in the northeast part of the state, for the U.S. Census locates him there in July 1870 as a two-year-old child.
-That he was already two at that time (and was twelve when the next Census was taken, in June 1880) indicates that the frequently-cited and celebrated birth date of November 24, 1868 is incorrect.
+We are not quite sure, for example, when or where he was born.
+It seems he was born in Texas, probably in the northeast part of the state as U.S. Census records locate him there in July 1870 as a two-year-old child.
+As he was already two at that time (and was twelve when the next Census was taken, in June 1880) indicates that the frequently-cited and celebrated birth date of November 24, 1868 is incorrect.

 So then, when was he born?
 Available documents point to a birth between June 1867 and mid-January 1868.

-Anecdotes relate that the young Scott gained access to a piano in a white-owned home where his mother worked, and taught himself the rudiments of music.
-In support of this story, we note its reflection in a detail in Treemonisha, an opera that Joplin published in 1911: paying tribute to his mother’s efforts that enabled him to start his musical education, he has the heroine of the opera obtain education through her parent’s labors in a white-owned home.
+Anecdotes relate that the young Scott Joplin gained access to a piano in a white-owned home where his mother worked, and taught himself the rudiments of music.
+In support of this story, we note its reflection in a detail in Treemonisha, an opera that Joplin published in 1911.
+Treemonisha pays tribute to his mother’s efforts that enabled him to start his musical education as he has the heroine of the opera obtain education through her parent’s labors in a white-owned home.

-Joplin’s talent was noticed in Texarkana by a local, German-born music teacher (Julius Weiss), who instructed him further, placing special emphasis on European art forms, including opera.
-This teacher’s influence may be the foundation of Joplin’s desire for recognition as a classical composer.
+Joplin’s talent was noticed in Texarkana by a local German-born music teacher Julius Weiss who instructed him further by placing special emphasis on European art forms, including opera.
+Weiss’ influence may be the foundation of Joplin’s desire for recognition as a classical composer.

 In the 1880s, the teenage Joplin lived for a while in Sedalia and attended Lincoln High School in the black neighborhood north of the railroad.
 He may have resided with one of several black families named “Joplin” that lived in Sedalia.
 Unconfirmed anecdotes tell also of his starting a musical career in the 1880s and traveling to St. Louis, which was to become a major center of ragtime.

 The first documented sign of Joplin’s musical career is in the summer of 1891 when, as reported in newspapers, he was back in Texarkana working with a minstrel troupe.
-In 1893, he was in Chicago at the time of the World’s Fair, leading a band and playing cornet, probably somewhere outside the fair grounds.
-After the fair he returned to Sedalia, established it as his home, and played first cornet in the Queen City Cornet Band, a local ensemble of black musicians.
-His membership in the band was for only about a year, and on leaving he formed his own band, working at dances and other events.
-While retaining Sedalia as his home base, he continued the life of an itinerant musician.
-In 1895 he traveled as far East as Syracuse, NY, with his Texas Medley Quartette, a vocal group.
+In 1893, he was in Chicago at the time of the World’s Fair, leading a band and playing cornet, probably somewhere outside the fairgrounds.
+After the fair he returned to Sedalia, established it as his home, and played first cornet in the Queen City Cornet Band; a local ensemble of black musicians.
+His membership in the band was for about a year, and on leaving he formed his own band, working at dances and other events.
+While retaining Sedalia as his home base, Joplin continued the life of an itinerant musician.
+In 1895 he traveled as far East as Syracuse, NY with his Texas Medley Quartette, a vocal group.
 His performances so impressed several businessmen in Syracuse that they issued his first two publications, the songs Please Say You Will and A Picture of Her Face.

 This technical deficit did not prevent him from developing as a composer.
 In 1896 he published two marches and a fine waltz.
 Late in 1898 he tried to publish his first two piano rags, but succeeded in selling only Original Rags.
 This publication experience was not satisfactory as he was forced to share credit with a staff arranger.
 Charles N. Daniels’ name was added as “arranger,“ and on the copyright and in some newspaper advertisements Daniels was cited as composer.